apigee/proxy-dependency-maven-plugin/README.md

 Current State
 ------------------
 The proxy dependency maven plugin copies all the policies referenced.
-It also copies JavaSrcipt resources referenced by the Javascript policies too.
+It also copies JavaSrcipt , java , python and xsl resoirces referenced by the corresponding policies too.

-We need to implement support to copy other extension policies like Java and Python.
+The support for non -js resources was as part of release 2.1.0

 Please feel free to contribute the same.
 If you need assistance do get in touch with  [Srikanth Seshadri](sseshadri@apigee.com)  or [Priyanky Thomas](priyanky@apigee.com).